DOJ appeals voter purge ruling as case heads to federal court

 Even if it did, the commission says the data it relies on to flag people who may have moved isn’t reliable enough to count on.

-The League of Women Voters of Wisconsin filed its own lawsuit in federal court related to the voter purge after Malloy denied its motion to intervene as a defendant in the case brought by the Wisconsin Institute for Law and Liberty.
+The League of Women Voters of Wisconsin filed its own lawsuit in federal court related to the voter purge after Malloy denied its motion to intervene as a defendant in the case brought by WILL.

 The League of Women Voters, which filed an unsuccessful lawsuit earlier this year against Republican laws curbing the powers of the governor and attorney general, filed suit in the U.S. District Court for the Western District of Wisconsin.